 Has it ever cross your mind that you would quit your job one day without a backup plan?
 Honestly speaking, I have never thought that such mishap will ever hit me.
 I am always a planning person.
 Then it happened not once, but twice in 2011 and 2015, when I said to myself, “I want to quit my job !”
 How I wish I have set aside a side business that can sustain me anytime I decide to quit my job!

 Anyway, what would it takes for a sane man to do such an irresponsible thing as resigning in the first place?
 Normally, almost everyone started their job full of enthusiasm.
-Take myself as the example.
-Even days before I start my first day of work, I would have sleepless nights thinking about the short term and medium term plan for the department that I was put in charge.
+Take me as an example.
+Even days before I start my first day of work, I would have sleepless nights thinking about the short term and medium-term plan for the department that I was put in charge.
 So, what happened?

 2. Bad Bosses